 Plastic slinky.
 Rabbits generally love to pick up a slinky with their teeth and toss it up and down.

 Willow basket.
-Purchase an untreated willow basket and fill it with shredded paper for your rabbit to dig the paper and to chew the willow.
+Purchase an willow basket and fill it with shredded paper for your rabbit to the paper and to chew the willow.
 You also can offer your rabbit branches, which he can toss and chew, from untreated apple trees.

 Most rabbits prefer doing things, including play, on their own terms.
 If you want to engage your rabbit, sit or lie down on the floor.
 Ignore him.
 He eventually will wander over to see what you are doing.
 Pick up the baby keys, for example, and gently drop them in front of your rabbit.
 He may grunt, pick the keys up with his teeth and toss them in the air.
 When he tosses the toy, enthusiastically praise him so he will learn that play is a positive experience.